gregjopa/audiolib-tracker.js/README.md

 # audiolib-tracker.js
 ## Overview

-audiolib-tracker.js is an audio-tracker built with the best practices of audiolib.js (buffer-based, uicontrols, etc...).
+audiolib-tracker.js is an audio-tracker built using the best practices of audiolib.js (buffer-based, uicontrols, etc...).
 This library is currently a work in progress.

 ## Example usage